 So basically by putting this inside CALCULATE, I’m able to bring my quantity from one timeframe into another timeframe.
 And the SAMEPERIODLASTYEAR function allows me to do it exactly with one year difference.
 I’m going to show you a better combination to use, but I just showed you this one because I don’t want you to get too confused.

 Now, I’ll drag Quantity LY and you see that we’re basically comparing the quantity sold this year on the 1st of January 2016 to what I sold last year, 1st of January 2015.

-So if I click on 2015 on the slicer, you’ll see that this first number should be 115.
-And then through here, we can now run time comparisons.
+So, if I click on 2015 on the slicer, you’ll see that this first number should be 115.
+And from there, we can now run time comparisons.

 Using Measure Branching Technique

 We can actually work out the difference of this year versus last year.
 And so from that, I can say Quantity Diff YoY (difference year on year).
 And then all I need to do is subtract Quantity LY from Total Quantity.
 I can just reference my measures within a measure.
 This is called measure branching.